 Somewhat inexplicably, I have been in Novi Sad, Serbia for the last several days for work.
 It’s pretty amazing.
 For a guy who doesn’t really travel much (and certainly doesn’t try to), this is my third incredible international trip after fairly extended visits to Vietnam in 2011 and China in 2013.

-It’s kind of a traveling person’s cliche, but Serbia really is a beautiful country.
-The locals have kind of put down Novi Sad as a “boring” city in their conversations with me, but I kind of love the place.
-Maybe it’s because I’m boring, or maybe it’s because this is the right kind of boring for me, but I really enjoy the vibe of the place.
+It’s a traveling person’s cliche, but Serbia really is a beautiful country.
+The locals (who, unlike me, are young and cool) have occasionally put down Novi Sad as a “boring” city in their conversations with me, but… I kind of love the place.
+Maybe it’s because I’m boring, or maybe it’s because this is the right kind of boring for me, but I really enjoy the vibe here.